bg-portfolio/bg-portfolio_etl_2_amazon/README.md

 ### Fix

-- postgres creating new, unused volume for each uptime (init db?)
+- mongodb creating new volume each uptime
 - in_stock col in scrape (sometimes missing)
 - mongo-express not displaying server stats